IntelexTechnologies/api-docs/source/includes/acts/get_api.md

 --------- | ---- | -----------
 PageNumber | int | Page number of the results to fetch.
-PageSize | int | The number of results per page workflowIds | int | Unit ID is one of the unique identifier for this Unit record workflowTypeIds | int | Unit Type Ids is the unique identifier of the associated unit type workflow | string | Units is one of the filter option and the parameter is for the Name of the Unit
+PageSize | int | The number of results per page workflowPersonIds | int | Workflow Person ID is the unique identifier for the associated person within the workflow. workflowIds | int | Workflow IDs are the unique identifier for workflows (the named form or workflow type+date completed). personIds | int | Person IDs are the assigned values for associated person(s) and can be used as a filter.

 ### 19. Workflow Question Table

-This section outlines how to retrieve data from the Workflow Answer table using the provided endpoint.
-You have the flexibility to fetch specific data by including workflow Ids, workflow type Ids, and workflows.
-The Unit type endpoint also supports pagination for managing large datasets effectively.
+This section outlines how to retrieve data from the Workflow Question table using the provided endpoint.
+You have the flexibility to fetch specific data by including workflow Question Ids, workflow question categoy Ids, data type Ids, required Inds and questions.
+The Workflow Question endpoint also supports pagination for managing large datasets effectively.

 > Example Request